-Variable Data Type Default Value Description MPK_WATTR_TRANSPARENT_INDEX int MPK_UNDEFINED Specifies the window transparent index.
+Variable Data Type Default Value Description MPK_WATTR_TRANSPARENT_GREEN int MPK_UNDEFINED Specifies the green component of the window transparent color.
+This attribute is ignored if the RGBA hint of the window is not set or if the TRANSPARENT hint of the window is not set.
+MPK_WATTR_TRANSPARENT_INDEX int MPK_UNDEFINED Specifies the window transparent index.
 This attribute is ignored if the RGBA hint of the window is set or if the TRANSPARENT hint of the window is not set.
+MPK_WATTR_TRANSPARENT_RED int MPK_UNDEFINED Specifies the red component of the window transparent color.
+This attribute is ignored if the RGBA hint of the window is not set or if the TRANSPARENT hint of the window is not set.
 MPK_XINERAMA boolean 1 Controls window-intialization performance.
 This variable can be set to 0 if all windows are created using Xinerama, which is the default behavior.
 Setting it to 0 improves window-initialization performance but causes problems when creating Xinerama-aware windows.